PrestaShop/prestashop-specs/content/1.7/back-office/login-listing.md

 ### Notification messages

+If the email, that is being typed in the main login form, is incorrect, the UI will be prompted with the instant error message _Please enter a valid email address._

 If the email or password, that is being typed in the main login form, is incorrect, the UI will be prompted with the error message _There is one error.
 The employee does not exist, or the password provided is incorrect._

 If the password, that is being typed in the main login form, is incorrect, the UI will be prompted with the error message _There is one error.
 Invalid password._